cosmic-axolotl/astro-adapt/README.md

 ├── backend/ # Content adaptation logic & database

+├── documentation/ # documentation for architecture used and design system

 ├── data/ # Adapted astronomy content for each user profile

 ├── assets/ # Images, icons, and illustrations